nixworks/public/news/2005/11/18/README.md

 ##### Suicide bomb
 ### [ A series of Suicide bombings kill 74 Shia worshippers at two mosques in eastern Iraq while in Baghdad two car bombs destroy the blast wall protecting a hotel housing foreign journalists and kill eight Iraqis. ](/news/2005/11/18/a-series-of-suicide-bombings-kill-74-shia-worshippers-at-two-mosques-in-eastern-iraq-while-in-baghdad-two-car-bombs-destroy-the-blast-wall.md)
-_Context: Shia, car bomb, Suicide bomb, mosque, Iraq, Baghdad_
+_Context: Shia, car bomb, Suicide bomb, Baghdad, mosque, Iraq_

 ##### House of Representatives
 ### [ The United States House of Representatives reject a Republican resolution offered by Duncan Hunter (R-California) "expressing the sense of the House of Representatives that the deployment of United States forces in Iraq be terminated immediately" by a vote of 403-3.
 Ohio Republican Jean Schmidt is forced by Democratic (and quiet Republican) protests to apologise to Pennsylvania Democrat John Murtha for quoting a Marine who said those wishing to "cut and run" from Iraq are called "cowards" The Marine she claimed to be quoting told he never said any such thing. ](/news/2005/11/18/the-united-states-house-of-representatives-reject-a-republican-resolution-offered-by-duncan-hunter-r-california-expressing-the-sense-of.md)
-_Context: Democrat, Jean Schmidt, California, Republican, John Murtha, Duncan Hunter, House of Representatives_
+_Context: Duncan Hunter, House of Representatives, Jean Schmidt, Republican, John Murtha, Democrat, California_

 ## [Previous Day...](/news/2005/11/17/index.md)